jhvanderschee/hugobricks/content/bricks/cta.md

 ---
 title: cta
 ---
-## Ready to build your next project with Next?
+## Ready to build your next project with Next!?

 Experience the future of web development with Nextplate and Next.
 Build lightning-fast static sites with ease and flexibility.